Mastering the 5 Stages of Negotiation: A Step-by-Step Guide to Better Deals

 Mistakes to Avoid During the Negotiation Process

-We’ve discussed how to take control of the negotiation process, but what are some common pitfalls?
+We’ve discussed how to take control of negotiations, but what are some common pitfalls?
 Find out below what to avoid when preparing for your next sales negotiation:

 Losing Control of Your Emotions